AdKats/AdKats/README.md

     This is meant to be available to players outside the admin list, usually by paid usage to your community or to clan members only.
     Admins can also use '@moveme', and in their case it bypasses the ticket window restriction.
+    When players are moved by admins, use the moveme command, or use assist, they are locked to that team for the current round.
+    When a player is moved by admin, multibalancer unswitcher is disabled for a few seconds to remove the chance of autobalancer fighting admin moves.
 </p>
 <h3>Requiring Reasons</h3>
 <p>